luiszugasti/tagme-doc-web/README.md

 To get started with the API, first clone this github repo to an appropriate location on your computer.
 You will need to run the requirements.txt file with `pip install -r requirements`.
 Make sure you're in a virtual environment!
+To run the project, go to the base directory where the app.py script is located, and on a command line, type `flask run`.
-The project is tested with Python 3.7.
+The project is tested with `Python 3.7`.